DrNightmare/vortex/README.md

 ## Known Issues

-- Currently there is no way to input API key to use the extension, this will be the first item to fix.
+- The API key needs to be entered every time the workspace is reloaded.

-## Release Notes

-### 0.1.0

-First version.

 ---